Driving Digital Transformation: Managing McDonald’s Multi-Market Menu Board Deployments

 With no access to the incumbent vendor’s business rules, deemed proprietary, we rebuilt the logic from the ground up by referencing hundreds of visual menu configurations to form educated assumptions, which were then validated by the McDonald’s marketing team.

-Additionally, our content had to integrate with multiple systems, including POS (Point of Sale), COD (Customer Order Display), SS (Suggestive Sell), DY (Dynamic Yield), and LPR (License Plate Recognition), each layering on additional logic to deliver a responsive, personalized digital experience.
+This intelligence was powered through deep integration with POS (Point of Sale), COD (Customer Order Display), SS (Suggestive Sell), DY (Dynamic Yield), and LPR (License Plate Recognition), with each layering on additional logic to deliver a responsive, personalized digital experience.

 This multi-market effort not only elevated McDonald’s digital signage capabilities but also showcased the impact of bespoke content solutions at scale.
 By architecting detailed configuration logic, orchestrating fast-moving digital marketing campaign operations, and building seamless integrations to support diverse market needs, we supported major global contracts and played a pivotal role in securing a $50M+ opportunity.